 In The Piranha Club, Enos mother-in-law is a frail little old lady... who just happens to have superpowers such as invulnerability and superhuman strength along with a really mean personality.
 She swept the floor with Mike Tyson once.

 In Promethea, the protagonist's predecessor is somewhere between failing at this trope and failing at averting it.
 She never wanted to be a hero in the first place.

 W.I.T.C.H. has Yan Lin.
-Yan Lin is the grandmother of one of the current Guardians, a Guardian herself, and though enough to survive practicing Free Climbing in the void.
+Yan Lin is the grandmother of one of the current Guardians, a Guardian herself, and tough enough to survive practicing Free Climbing in the void.
 Plus someone had to teach Hay Lin how to kick out a Capoeira practitioner much bigger than herself, and her parents don't look exactly like martial artists...

 Also, Nerissa...
-Well, she not only used to be a Guardian alongside Yan Lin before going crazy, but her getting free caused an immediate Oh Crap in Kandrakar.
+Well, she not only used to be a Guardian alongside Yan Lin before going crazy, but her getting free caused an immediate Oh, Crap in Kandrakar.
 Then she stole a copy of the Guardians' power and became really dangerous.

 Kadma, having been a Guardian alongside Nerissa and Yan Lin, is implied to be one, but never showed it.

 The late Agatha Harkness, who in her lifetime was the nanny of Franklin Richards, with everything that came with taking care of the child of superheroes.
 It helped that she was a witch.